Avaray/stable-diffusion-templates/README.md

 # 📋 TODO's

-- [ ] Feature to auto-remove scripts for checkpoints that were removed.
 - [ ] Add links to scripts in README file.
 - [ ] Add Embeddings to templates.
 - [ ] Add lists of Embeddings to README file.